sebvannistel/PolyglotSubs-Kodi/README.md

     *   Wait for the "Add-on installed" notification.

 4.  **Configure (Recommended):**
-    *   After installation, find "PolyglotSubs-Kodi" (or its listed name, e.g., a4kSubtitles) in your Program or Subtitle add-ons.
+    *   After installation, find "PolyglotSubs-Kodi" in your Subtitle add-ons.
     *   Open its settings. **Subtitlecat.com is enabled by default.** You can review other provider settings and also configure your preferred languages here, though main language preferences are typically set globally in Kodi's Player settings (see Configuration section).

 **Note:** This installation method installs the addon directly.
 It differs from the original a4kSubtitles installation that typically uses a repository.